 - The PMI reading registered 52.8% in May, which is an increase of 1.3% from April ’15.

 - New Orders Index registered 55.8% in May, which is an increase of 2.3% from April ‘15.

-U.S.-NAFTA freight totaled $89.3 billion in January 2015 as three out of five transportation modes – rail, truck, and air – carried more U.S.-NAFTA freight than in January 2014, according to the TransBorder Freight Data released today by the U.S. Department of Transportation’s Bureau of Transportation Statistics (BTS) (Figure 1, Table 1).
-Year-over-year, the value of U.S.-NAFTA freight flows by all modes decreased by 1.2 percent.
-The value of NAFTA trade by pipeline and vessel declined in January due to the reduced unit price of mineral fuel shipments.
+U.S.-NAFTA freight totaled $96.1 billion in March 2015 as three out of five transportation modes – air, rail, and truck – carried more U.S.-NAFTA freight than in March 2014, according to the TransBorder Freight Data released today by the U.S. Department of Transportation’s Bureau of Transportation Statistics (BTS)

-American Trucking Associations’ advanced seasonally adjusted For-Hire Truck Tonnage Index decreased 3.1% in February, following a revised gain of 1.3% during the previous month.
-In February, the index equaled 131.6 (2000=100), the lowest level since April 2014.
+American Trucking Associations’ advanced seasonally adjusted For-Hire Truck Tonnage Index fell 3% in April, following a revised gain of 0.4% during the previous month.
+In April, the index equaled 128.6 (2000=100), which was the lowest level since April 2014.
 The all-time high is 135.8, reached in January 2015.

 While cargo volumes at the Port of Los Angeles (POLA) and the Port of Long Beach (POLB) went in different directions in April, one thing they had in common was that they each are working through the backlog caused by the nine-month West Coast port labor dispute between the Pacific Maritime Association and the International Longshore & Warehouse Union that reached a tentative agreement in late February.